qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 --------------------------------------

 A QUIC packet acts as a container for one or more frames.
 Multipath QUIC uses the same STREAM frames as QUIC to carry data.
-A byte offset is associated to the data payload.
-One of the key design decisions of (Multipath) QUIC is that frames are independent of the packets carrying them.
+A byte offset is associated with the data payload.
+One of the key design of (Multipath) QUIC is that frames are independent of the packets carrying them.
 This implies that a frame transmitted over one uniflow could be retransmitted later on another uniflow without any change.
 Furthermore, all current QUIC frames are idempotent and